livechat/livechat-public-docs/site/content/agent-app-widgets/advanced-use.md

 > You can now [turn on the extension](#turn-on-the-extension).

-## Hosting the extension
+## Hosting the widget

-You can host your extension locally or on a dedicated server.
+You can host your widget locally or on a dedicated server.
 The hosted content has to be served over **HTTPS Protocol**.
-You can use a self-signed certificate for `localhost` or upload your extension to an SSL-enabled host.
+You can use a self-signed certificate for `localhost` or upload your widget to an SSL-enabled host.
 If you go for the [Webpack Example](#webpack-js), you'll get the setup out of-the-box.

-## Developing your own extension
+## Developing your own widget

-If you want to build your own extension, be sure to include both the [LiveChat Boilerplate](/boilerplate) and [JavaScript Extension API](#javascript-api):
+If you want to build your own widget, be sure to include both the [LiveChat Boilerplate](/boilerplate) and [JavaScript Widget API](#javascript-api):

 > Place this tag within the `<head></head>` section: